Zuzanaczm/Digital-electronics-1/Labs/project/readme.md

 ## Logical circuit to decode LED outputs

 These selecting signal sel_i are switching between individual bargraphs and outputs LED_o determine which LEDs will be on.
-Output pins of our board we will connect to this logical function.
+We will connect output pins of our board to this logical function.

 ![Images](images/logical_circuit.png)